Drummer/Composer/Improviser/Organizer

 BIO

-Lily co-curates the Option Series, a showcase of contemporary approaches to improvisation and composition held at Experimental Sound Studio.
-She was spotlighted as a “Chicagoan of Note” by The Chicago Reader for her musical organizing work in the city.
-In 2025, she became a member of the independent music cooperative Catalytic Sound.
-She is a drum teacher, with openings for new students.
+In addition to her composing and performing, Lily co-curates the Option Series, a showcase of contemporary approaches to improvisation and composition, held at Experimental Sound Studio in Chicago.
+She is a member of international music cooperative Catalytic Sound.